EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 ### 5-Element Yagi-Uda Antenna (Folded Dipole)
 ![5-Element Yagi-Uda Antenna (Folded Dipole)](Types_of_Antenna/5-Element-Yagi-Uda-Antenna-Folded-Dipole.jpg)
-Figure 1.5: Fabricated 5-Element Yagi-Uda Array.
+*Figure 1.35: Fabricated 5-Element Yagi-Uda Array.
 This high-gain directional antenna features a folded dipole driven element supplemented by one reflector and three directors.
 The multi-director configuration significantly narrows the beamwidth and increases forward directivity, making it an ideal model for studying high-precision point-to-point RF links.*

 #### Theory & Function
 This antenna works on the same parasitic principle as the 3-element version but adds more "lenses" to the front to sharpen the beam further.